|Temporary Outdoor Expansion Program Proposal Form|

 Restaurants/bars that front on Main Street may be interested in the Weekends on Main program.

 This is a temporary program to support the local restaurants, bars, businesses and residents.
-It will be available for the duration of this year, through December 31, 2020, at which time the city may evaluate a potential extension of the program.
-At the end of the program, businesses will have one week, through January 7, 2021, to remove any fixtures from their outdoor area.
+It will be available through May 31, 2021, at which time the city may evaluate a potential extension of the program.
+At the end of the program, businesses will have one week, through June 7, 2021, to remove any fixtures from their outdoor area.

 Eligible outdoor areas